glennjones/microformat-node/README.md

 If you have the standard release of node it will probably be x86 rather than x64, for x64 there is a different Visual Studio shell but usally in same place.

+## Support or Contact

+Having trouble with microformat-node?
+Please raise an issue at: https://github.com/glennjones/microformat-node/issues

+## Authors and Contributors

+This project uses a refactored/rebuilt version of the Mozilla Operator Extension which Mozilla open sourced under the Mozilla Public License.
+It is currently maintained by Glenn Jones, but I would like to thank the authors and contributors of the original source code from which this project is derived.
+Michael Kaply, Andy Mitchell, Elias Torres, Alex Faaborg, David I. Lehn and Keith Alexander.

+## License

+Portions created by Glenn Jones are Copyright (C) 2010-2012 Glenn Jones.
+All Rights Reserved.
+License under MPL, GPL and LGPL.
+See the license.txt file within the project source